K-12 Dance Education

 Future Plans

-A. Lorraine Crittendon has plans to obtain her Masters in Choreography from the University of North Carolina at Greensboro starting in 2020.
+Lorraine Crittendon will graduate with her Master of Arts in Dance Education from the University of North Carolina at Greensboro in May of 2024.